 to reinstate an NF which has been suspended before the end of the period or before the set of circumstances specified have ceased to exist.

-Unresolved disputes between an NF and the Board of directors or Congress howsoever arising, shall be submitted to the Court of Arbitration for Sport (CAS) for final and binding determination, to the exclusion of any other domestic tribunal.
+Unresolved disputes between an NF and the Board of directors [ISA Executive Committee?]or Congress howsoever arising, shall be submitted to the Court of Arbitration for Sport (CAS) for final and binding determination, to the exclusion of any other domestic tribunal.

 Each NF shall incorporate in its constitution a provision that all disputes between that NF and an athlete and ISA must be submitted to final arbitration before the Court of arbitration for Sport (CAS).
 In the case of a dispute between an NF and an athlete, this dispute must be submitted to an arbitration panel constituted by the NF.
 In the case of a dispute between an athlete and ISA, this dispute must be submitted directly to the Court of Arbitration for Sport (CAS).